-Management believes that, at this time, we have alleviated the substantial doubt for the Company to continue as a going concern.
-We are executing the plan to grow our business and achieve profitability without the requirement to raise additional capital for existing operations.
-Due to the various delays encountered, Management will re-evaluate our requirements in the next 90 days.
-The Company currently has sufficient cash to operate for the next 9 months.
+Management believes that, at this time, the conditions in our market space with ongoing contract delays, the consequent need to procure certain materials in advance of a binding contract and the additional time needed to execute on new contracts have put a strain on our cash reserves and that because of these factors, there is substantial doubt for the Company to continue as a going concern for a period of twelve months from the issuance of this report.
+We were executing the plan to grow our business and achieve profitability without the requirement to raise additional capital for existing operations.
+Due to the various delays encountered, Management evaluated our requirements in the past 90 days and has determined that the Company currently has sufficient cash to operate for the next six months.
+As part of its evaluation, the Company has determined that the previously sufficient levels of working capital must be bolstered in order to allow the Company to execute its growth plans with identified business expected to be executed in 2022.
 As previously noted, the Company raised \$4,500,000 from existing shareholders through the issuance of Series C Convertible Preferred Stock.
 Although additional investment is not assured, the Company is comfortable that it would be able to raise sufficient capital to support expanded operations based on an anticipated increase in business activity.
-In the long run, the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing the plan described above, generate enough revenue and attain consistently profitable operations.
-Although the current global pandemic related to the coronavirus (Covid-19) has affected our operations, and we do believe this is expected to be a long-term issue, the Company cannot currently quantify the uncertainty related to the pandemic and its effects on our customers in the coming quarters.
-We have analyzed our cash flow under "stress test" conditions and have determined that we have sufficient liquid assets on hand to maintain operations for at least 12 months from the date of this report.
+In the long run, the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing the plan described above, generate enough revenue, and attain consistently profitable operations.
+Although the current global pandemic related to the coronavirus (Covid-19) has affected our operations, we now believe that this is expected to be an ongoing issue and that our working capital assumptions must now reflect this new reality.
+The Company cannot currently quantify the uncertainty related to the pandemic and its effects on our customers in the coming quarters.
+We have analyzed our cash flow unde